locnnil/workshop/docs/reference/cli/workshop-start.rst

 - When interrupted, the command attempts to gracefully revert its actions

-- To stop a started workshop, use 'workshop stop'
+- To stop a started workshop, use **workshop stop**

+.. rubric:: Examples

 .. code-block:: console

+   # Start the 'nimble' and 'jazzy' workshops in the current project directory
-   workshop start <WORKSHOP>... [flags]
+   workshop start nimble jazzy